GLOBAL MARKETS-Stocks gain on Royal Dutch Shell bid, dollar slips

 Nervous investors drove safe-haven German Bund yields close to record lows on concerns over Greece’s ability to resolve its debt crisis.

-U.S. government bond prices fell, with the yield on the 10-year Treasury note down 8/32 in price, pushing their yield up 1.9230 percent.
-(Reporting by Herbert Lash; Editing by James Dalgleish and Andre Grenon)
+U.S. government bond prices fell, with the yield on the 10-year Treasury note up 2/32 in price to yield 1.9004 percent.
+(Reporting by Herbert Lash; Editing by James Dalgleish)